Mohammedvaraliya/BSC-Computer-Science-Coursework/BSC CS/SY/SEM-4/Android Application Development/practical 03/README.md

-## Login Page
+## Activity Life Cycle
 <br>

-### Login Page App
+### My Android Application

-This is a simple Android application that demonstrates how to create a login page using Android Studio and Kotlin.
-Users can enter their Username and password to log in to the application.
+This is an Android application that demonstrates the activity lifecycle in Android.
+The application was built using Android Studio and programmed in Kotlin.

 ### Features

-* Login screen with username and password fields
-* Basic input validation to ensure email and password are not empty
+The application has a single activity that overrides all of the activity lifecycle methods, including:

+* `onCreate()`: called when the activity is first created.
+* `onStart()`: called when the activity is becoming visible to the user.
+* `onResume()`: called when the activity will start interacting with the user.
+* `onPause()`: called when the activity is going into the background, but has not been destroyed.
+* `onStop()`: called when the activity is no longer visible to the user.
+* `onDestroy()`: called when the activity is being destroyed.
-* Navigation to the home screen after successful login
+* `onRestart()`: called when the activity is restarting after being stopped.

+Each of these methods returns a Toast message that indicates which method is currently being executed.

 ### Installation